 On their debut, full-length album Deceptis, Swedish black metal legion Avslut took the opportunity to strike up some of the most razor-sharp and well-oiled black metal in modern times.
 The end result was a thrillingly dynamic, intensely despairing piece with every lyric spoken in the bands native tongue.

 November 29 marked the release date of the band’s latest offering, Tyranni, which, like their debut album, released through French record label Osmose Productions.
 Given the indomitable nature of Deceptis, it is inevitable that expectations for the band’s sophomore release would be high.
-Rest assured, Avslut have honed their aggression, becoming darker, faster, and more cold-blooded than before.
+Rest assured, Avslut have honed their aggression, becoming darker, faster, and more cold-blooded than ever before.

 Tyranni ignites with the same sort of intensity that hooked listeners on their debut.
 The self titled track storms out of the gate, keeping both the band’s speed and melancholic string melodies fully intact.
 Something that piqued my interest in Avslut early on was their vicious, technical nature.